Ambrosio Flores

-Ambrosio Flores (March 20, 1843 – June 24, 1912) was a Filipino general in the Philippine Revolution and the first governor of the province of Rizal.
+Ambrosio Flores y Flores (March 20, 1843 – June 24, 1912) was a Filipino general in the Philippine Revolution and the first governor of the province of Rizal.

 Biography

-Ambrosio Flores was born on March 20, 1843, in the Philippine capital Manila.
+Ambrosio Flores was born on March 20, 1843, in Manila, the capital of the Philippine Islands.
 His parents were Ignacio Flores, a corporal in the Spanish army, and Josefa Flores.
 He studied Latin with Fr.
 Esteban del Rosario, as his private tutor, in Ternate, Cavite.
 He later studied philosophy at the University of Santo Tomas.
 After some time, he changed his studies and went to study medicine.

 On May 12, 1860, following his father's career, he enlisted in the Spanish army in the 9th Infantry Regiment of Isabel II where his father is a lieutenant.
 He was promoted to officer status on July 14, 1875.
 He served in Mindanao fighting the rebellious Muslims in the region.
 His military career for more than three decades included flag bearer of Jolo Regiment No. 6.
 He was also a defensor de oficio (lawyer for the defense) in military courts until 1894.
 He then held the rank of First Lieutenant.
 Soon after, he opened an elementary school in Quiapo, Manila.

 Flores was active in the Progaganda Movement and in 1894 traveled through the country with Faustino Villareal to spread the work and ideas of José Rizal.
 Years earlier, he had become a Freemason because of his hatred of the abusive Spanish friars in the Philippine colony.